 Liquid waste generated during drilling, well development, construction, and decontamination activities will be characterized using process knowledge and/or sampling data as appropriate.
 These liquid wastes will be managed in accordance with ARARs prior to being processed through particulate filters at the drill site or accumulated and stored on-site until they can be processed further at C-752-C for separation of groundwater and soils, as necessary.
 If filtered, the filtered water will be pumped to dual-wall holding tanks until it is verified that the filtered water meets the appropriate acceptance criteria for suspended solids and then will be transferred to the on-site current C-612 Northwest Plume Groundwater System.
-Potential contaminants of concern in this filtered water will be assumed to be consistent with those in the Northwest Plume groundwater currently treated by a treatment unit.
+Potential contaminants of concern in this filtered wastewater will be assumed to be consistent with those in the Northwest Plume groundwater currently treated by a treatment unit.
 No additional sampling and analysis is planned prior to treatment by the current C-612 Northwest Plume Groundwater System.

-Groundwater generated during drilling, well development, and decontamination activities that has undergone wastewater treatment and "no longer contain" listed-hazardous waste may be discharged directly to permitted KPDES Outfall 001 or on-site ditches that flow to permitted KPDES Outfall 001 or an authorized CERCLA outfall, as appropriate.
+Groundwater generated during drilling, well development, and decontamination activities that has undergone wastewater treatment and "no longer contain" listed-hazardous waste (see Table 4) and also meets the KY surface water standard for release of water from the site into the waters of KY, which includes passing through KPDES Outfall 001, may be discharged directly to permitted KPDES Outfall 001 or onsite ditches that flow to permitted KPDES Outfall 001 or an authorized CERCLA outfall, as appropriate.